-SAN ANTONIO, TX & MILWAUKEE - The Association of Equipment Manufacturers (AEM) and the American Society of Agricultural and Biological Engineers (ASABE) presented the third-annual Davidson Prize to the top three innovative products, selected from the AE50 honorees on Thursday, Feb.
-27th at Commodity Classic in San Antonio, TX.
+NEW ORLEANS & MILWAUKEE - The Association of Equipment Manufacturers (AEM) and the American Society of Agricultural and Biological Engineers (ASABE) presented the fifth-annual Davidson Prize to the top three innovative products, selected from the AE50 honorees on Thursday, March 10 at Commodity Classic in New Orleans, La.

 The Davidson Prize was designed to celebrate breakthrough innovations in areas of agricultural, food and biological systems engineering.

 "We’re excited about the advancement of ag engineering and the positive impacts it continues to have on farmers’ ability to work more efficiently,” said Curt Blades, senior vice president of Agriculture for AEM.
 “These three products deliver on solutions that truly represent the spirit of J.B.
 Davidson and the innovative legacy of agriculture.”